 We are seeking partners and projects interested in applying for funding via our PoC funding stream.
 Engaged in innovative research into healthy ageing, affordable medicines and/or knowledge exchange then read more here...

-Our aim in the UK SPINE KE project is to improve health in old age, by accelerating the development of new and affordable therapies which overcome the generic processes driving ageing and age-related diseases.
+Pivotal to the UK and all developed nations is the healthcare challenge to improve therapeutics for the elderly, reducing the impact of age related comorbidities, affordably, with accelerated timelines.
+The UKSPINE project sets out to improve health in old age, by accelerating the development of new and affordable therapies which overcome the generic processes driving ageing and age related diseases.

-We are seeking partners and projects interested in applying for funding via our PoC funding stream.
+We are seeking partners and projects interested in applying for funding via our funding stream.

 University of Oxford